gioespinoza143/MIOS/README.md

 MIOS is not intended to be another guitar processor.

-It is a modular operating environment for musical performance and arrangement.
+It is a modular operating environment for musical performance, live arrangement, and exploration.

 ## Design Philosophy